top of page

 “At risk” and bible thumpers only used the church gym

-In-between-kids had no mentors, me left to fend
+Torn between both had no mentors, me left to fend

 Moneil’s Food and Liquor is what the sign said;